Article 49 of the French Constitution: A limited tool for the prime minister

-A question de confiance may also help an administration in its relations with its majority in the legislative branch.
-It may reassure deputies who are worried about the popularity of their party, through a victory in the Assembly which is all but assured, rally the troops with a clear confrontation with the opposition, and if necessary force a difficult coalition partner, such as the Rassemblement pour la République between 1976 and 1981, or Communist Party between 1981 and 1986, to reaffirm its allegiance to the majority.
+A question de confiance may also help an administration in its relations with its majority in the legislative branch, reassuring deputies who are worried about the popularity of their party, through a victory in the Assembly which was all but assured, rallying the troops with a clear contrast to the opposition, and if necessary force a difficult coalition partner, such as the Rassemblement pour la République between 1976 and 1981, or Communist Party between 1981 and 1986, to reaffirm its allegiance to the majority.

 However, its scope is limited and unless the prime minister's speech is particularly effective, will do little to change the popularity of the administration and its majority.
 As for the reluctant coalition partners, they may vote to pass the motion of confidence while voicing reservations and criticisms.
 However, where the measure is narrowly focused they are especially tied to their assenting vote, as opposed to a broad statement of administration support, which does not prevent disavowal of certain of its aspects.
 Finally, the vote of confidence does not strengthen the prime minister's position with respect to the president.
 Prime Minister Jacques Chaban-Delmas on 24 May 1972 asked for and obtained the confidence of the Assembly, not without clearly reaffirming that the administration proceeds from the president, who may at any time put an end to its functions.
 (This is the custom outside periods of cohabitation (minority government), but not the law: the president names the government, but only ends its functions if he resigns).
 President Georges Pompidou had recently agreed to this engagement de responsabilité, remarking that this was a prerogative of the prime minister.
 He would some time later say "I was not in favor and this was known".
 Five weeks later, he asked for and obtained the resignation of Chaban-Delmas.